 In 2019, SABRI launched SABRI Estates, a 26-unit retirement housing project.
-More than a residential real estate opportunity, SABRI Estates was a "full-circle" opportunity for the organization.
+More than a residential real estate opportunity, SABRI Estates was a "full-circle" opportunity for the organization."
 Noel reflected, "We've been at this 25-years, and most of the fishermen we supported [with jobs] in the beginning are now seniors."
 Just as the lack of post-moratorium jobs risked fishers leaving the region in the 1990s, two decades later, a lack of retirement housing posed the same threat.
-Not only did the development retain the community's senior population, it freed up a surplus of large family homes key for attracting new families and young professionals to the area (Amplify local capacities & assets).
-The regional economic benefits were tremendous and the rental model provided SABRI with yet another reliable revenue stream (Engage both/and thinking).
+Not only did SABRI Estates retain the community's senior population, it freed up a surplus of large family homes key for attracting new families and young professionals to the area (amplify local capacities & assets).
+The regional economic benefits were tremendous and the rental model provided SABRI with yet another reliable revenue stream (engage both/and thinking).

 After 22 years as Executive Director of SABRI, Elliott himself was ready for retirement.
 Once again, the organization attracted a successful candidate from the St. Anthony Basin region to take the reins.
-Christopher Mitchelmore moved from his role as Provincial Minister of Advanced
+Christopher Mitchelmore moved from his role as Provincial Minister of Advanced Education, Skills and Labour into SABRI's Executive Director position after 10-years as a Member of the House of Assembly.
+He commented on the benefits of SABRI Estates to his home community, "We have an aging population throughout our region and across the province.
+But wherever there's a challenge, there's an opportunity.
+It puts pressure on our organization to do more, to bring together our partners.
+We have a job to do, to expand the population base."